luxonis/depthai-python/docs/source/samples/calibration_flash.rst

 Calibration Flash
 =================

-This example shows how to write API over XLink.
-CalibrationHandler loads version 6 of EEPROM data.
+This example shows how to flash calibration data (version 6 of EEPROM data).

 .. rubric:: Similiar samples: